bbartling/building-people-counter/README.md

 `-s` or `--skipframes` this number default is 30 frames could be used for performance tuning purposes depending on the amount of people and overall frame per second (FPS) performance.

-## This app prints at the when closed via `CNTRL-C` FPS and elapsed time.
+## To stop app use `CNTRL-C` which will also print FPS and elapsed time.

 ```
 [INFO] elapsed time: 2.85